 A jewel in Mitte’s art scene crown…

-Of all the street’s venues, the Kunst Werke Institute For Contemporary Arts at number 69 is perhaps the most acclaimed.
-The former margarine factory, built in the late 19th century, was seized as an art space in the early 1990s by Klaus Biesenbach and his posse of young art enthusiasts.
+Of all the street’s venues, the KW Institute For Contemporary Arts (Kunst-Werke) at number sixty-nine is perhaps the most acclaimed.
+The former margarine factory, built in the late 19th-Century, was seized as an art space in the early 1990s by Klaus Biesenbach and his posse of young art enthusiasts.
 It‘s opening was a major factor in the development of this area as an artistic hub, and Biesenbach and his colleagues have worked hard to maintain its reputation as one of the city’s best places to see cutting-edge works.

-Behind lies the restored factory-cum-art-space, which together with the white-cube style exhibition hall added by Berlin architect Hans Düttmann, consists of a whopping 2,000 square meters, extending over five floors.
-(Included in that figure are six artist studios, located in the front side wings).
+Behind lies the restored factory-cum-art-space, which together with the white-cube style exhibition hall added by Berlin architect Hans Düttmann, consists of more than 2,000 square metres, extending over five floors.

 There are often additional events at KW such as talks, screenings or concerts, and the gallery enjoys close links with other international spaces with a similar ethos—the P.S.1/MoMA in New York, for example, and the Venice Biennale.
-In 1997 the KW initiated their own Biennale, which is still going strong.
-In fact the 6th edition - sponsored by KW – started on June 11th and will run until August 8th.
-More details on specific exhibitions and happenings can be found here.
+In 1998 the KW initiated their own Biennale, which is still going strong.